microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/Hands-on lab/HOL step-by step - Real-time data with Azure Database for PostgreSQL Hyperscale.md

    ![Get data is highlighted.](media/pbi-get-data.png 'Power BI Desktop')

 2. In the Get Data dialog, search for `postgres` then select the **PostgreSQL database** option.
-Click **Connect**.
+Select **Connect**.

    ![The PostgreSQL database data source is selected.](media/pbi-postgres-data-source-search.png 'Get Data')

-3. If you see the following error after clicking **Connect**, you need to [install Npgsql](./Before%20the%20HOL%20-%20Managed%20open%20source%20databases%20on%20Azure.md#Task-7-Install-Npgsql) on your machine, or reboot if you have already completed the installation.
+3. If you see the following error after selecting **Connect**, you need to [install Npgsql](./Before%20the%20HOL%20-%20Managed%20open%20source%20databases%20on%20Azure.md#Task-7-Install-Npgsql) on your machine, or reboot if you have already completed the installation.

    ![Dialog says this connector requires one or more additional components to be installed before it can be used.](media/pbi-postgresql-error.png 'PostgreSQL database error')

-4. In the PostgreSQL database dialog, enter the following into the displayed fields, then click **OK**:
+4. In the PostgreSQL database dialog, enter the following into the displayed fields, then select **OK**:

    - **Server**: paste the host value from the connection string you copied earlier (the string of text between `jdbc:postgresql://` and `/citus?`.
 For example: `<your-server-name>.postgres.database.azure.com:5432`), be sure to include the port at the end (`:5432`).
    - **Database**: enter **citus**.